rsyslog/rsyslog-pkg-ubuntu/README.md

 Packages Provided
 -----------------
 Packages are to be provided for the full rsyslog infrastructure.
-This includes libraries thightly coupled into the rsyslog infrastructure and essentially maintained by the same team.
+This includes libraries tightly coupled into the rsyslog infrastructure and essentially maintained by the same team.
 Examples for these are librelp and liblognorm.